-A CDF project can contains hundreds of millions of rows of data, and loading them all into Power BI is not feasible.
+CDF project can contain hundreds of millions of rows of data, and loading them all into Power BI isn't feasible.
 If your query takes hours to execute, you are most likely trying to load too much data.
-Best practice is to use filtering to limit the amount of data loaded into Power BI.

 Not getting all results

-RAW does not have a schema, but the OData libraries in Power BI attempt to select the correct format for the data.
-Currently, Power BI chooses the wrong decoder for small numbers in exponential notation, and you may see the following error:
+Power BI try to select the correct format for the data.
+Currently, Power BI chooses the wrong decoder for small numbers in exponential notation, and you may get an error similar to this:

-Decimal.From Power Query M-function.
-You will not lose precision, and because most JSON decoders accept strings for numbers, clients that expect numbers will still work.
+Power Query M-function.
+You won't lose precision, and because most JSON decoders accept strings for numbers, clients that expect numbers will still work.